 There’s a lot of debate regarding how many sets you should do to build muscle.
 On one hand, you have examples like Mike Metzer and Dorian Yates who endorse using only one or two work sets.
 On the other, you have guys like Arnold who embrace volume training and grind out many sets.

-Science and empirical evidence have shown that both volume training and short duration training can work.
+Science and empirical evidence have shown that both volume training and short duration training can work whether you’re lifting weights or using an endless rope trainer.
 There is also reason to believe each style has its flaws and might not work best for you.
 So how do you know how many sets are best for you as an individual?

 It’s not just about what’s best for you, but also what’s best for your current workout.
 Sometimes, you may get the best results from only doing a few sets.
 Other times, you may want to do more volume.
 This variation can be due to a number of factors like energy level, motivation, recovery, diet, and even weather.